sallywang147/LeanFunFix/src/decl_exp/README.md

 clang -I[lib] -S [filename].c -o [filename]Assembly.s
 lfi-run -a amd64 --output LFI[filename].s --poc [filename].s
 ```
+The assembly .s files with LFI pre-fix should be compatible with decl/lfi

 Or just to observe how the intermediate steps of lfi-run works, we can obtain a mix of C/assembly code from below